Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: Results on deformations of finite morphisms

-\begin{remark} Under the assumptions of Theorem ~\ref{Def_1}, it is easy to prove the smoothness of ${\bf Def}_{\pi/\mathbb{P}^N}$ only using the existence of a formally semiuniversal deformation, without the explicit construction.
-Indeed, since $H^1(\mathcal{N}_{\pi})=0$ by Proposition ~\ref{pushnpi}, and the assumptions $H^1(L^{\otimes 2})=H^2(\mathcal{O}_Y)=0$, it follows from the following exact sequence
+\begin{remark} Under the assumptions of Theorem ~\ref{Def_1}, if $X$ is smooth, it is easy to prove the smoothness of ${\bf Def}_{\pi/\mathbb{P}^N}$ only using the existence of a formally semiuniversal deformation, without the explicit construction.
+Indeed, since $H^1(\mathcal{N}_{\pi})=0$ by \cite{Pa}, Corollary 4.1 or \cite{GGP2}, (2.11), and the assumptions $H^1(L^{\otimes 2})=H^2(\mathcal{O}_Y)=0$, it follows from the following exact sequence (see the top row of the commutative diagram in \cite[Proof of Prop.
+1.10]{Weh}):

 Since $H^1(\mathcal{N}_{\pi})=0$, and \cite{Ser}, Proposition 2.3.6 that the forgetful map ${\bf Def}_{\pi/\mathbb{P}^N}\to {\bf Def}_{\psi}$ is smooth.
-Consequently ${\bf Def}_{\pi/\mathbb{P}^N}$ is smooth as ${\bf Def}_{\psi}$ is smooth by hypothesis.\QEDA \end{remark}
+Consequently ${\bf Def}_{\pi/\mathbb{P}^N}$ is smooth as ${\bf Def}_{\psi}$ is smooth by hypothesis. \end{remark}

 The following corollary shows that if ${\bf Def}_{\varphi}$ has an algebraic formally universal deformation space, then that space is also smooth and uniruled under suitable assumptions.
 In fact, one can also expect to determine the degree of a general deformation of $\varphi$.